 Accidents Involving Emergency Vehicles

-Accidents involving emergency vehicles are complex, especially when an injury is involved.
+Accidents involving emergency vehicles are complex legal issues, especially when someone suffers an injury or death.
 State and municipal governments permit individuals to file claims for property damage or personal injury caused by the neglect of a government employee who was acting within the scope of his or her official capacity of employment.

 Drivers of all police, fire, and other emergency vehicles must drive carefully (“exercise due care”) in the operation of their vehicle so as not to cause injury or death to persons or damage to property.
-If the driver of a public vehicle is negligent, the public entity that employs him or her can be held liable for all of the resulting damages, including medical expenses, lost wages, and pain and suffering of the victims.
+When a driver acts negligently, the public entity that employs the driver may face liability for resulting damages, including medical expenses, lost wages, and pain and suffering.

-• If the driver was negligent, however, the fire department itself may be held liable.
+• Conversely, if the driver acts negligently, the fire department itself may bear responsibility.

-• Both the driver and the fire department can be held liable for injuries and deaths resulting from negligence while returning to the fire station following the emergency.
+• Both the driver and the fire department may face liability for injuries or deaths caused by negligent driving while returning to the fire station after an emergency.

 Suppose you are injured or a loved one killed when hit by a vehicle that a law enforcement vehicle is pursuing at a high rate of speed.
 Can you sue the law enforcement agency for your injuries or the death of a loved one?

 That depends on whether the law enforcement agency has adopted, publicized, and properly trained its officers in a proper vehicle pursuit policy.
-If they have, the peace officers and their public entity employer generally are not liable for the injuries, death, or damage that may result from pursuing a fleeing vehicle.
+When the agency meets these requirements, officers and their public entity employer generally are not liable for the injuries, death, or damage resulting from the pursuit.

 The law involving injuries or death arising from accidents involving emergency vehicles can be complex, and it is therefore critical that you contact a personal injury law firm with experience handling such claims.